-Campaigning in and around Imperial campuses is only allowed during the campaigning and voting period, and is not permitted in the Leadership Elections 2019 before 13:00, Wednesday 6 March 2019.
+Campaigning around campus is only allowed during the campaigning and voting period, and is not permitted in the Leadership Elections before 13:00, Wednesday 4 March 2020.
 Of course, you are free to tell your friends you are running but you are not allowed to put up posters around campus, hand out flyers, etc.